High Performance Committee

-Irish Sailing set up an Olympic Steering Group to govern the activities of Performance Sailing in Ireland.
+Irish Sailing set up an High Performance Committee to govern the activities of Performance Sailing in Ireland.

 Function

-The primary mission of the Irish Sailing's Olympic Steering Group (OSG) is to assist Irish Sailors to reach medal winning positions in the Olympic Games.
-While the Olympic Council of Ireland (OCI) selects the Irish Olympic Team, the OSG is responsible for setting fair and equitable rules for selecting and nominating suitable candidates to the OCI for membership of the Irish Olympic Sailing Team.
-The Olympic Steering Group also helps advise on the strategic direction of the Irish Sailing's Performance Pathway.
+The primary mission of the Irish Sailing's High Performance Committee (HPC) is to assist Irish Sailors to reach medal winning positions in the Olympic Games.
+While the Olympic Council of Ireland (OCI) selects the Irish Olympic Team, the HPC is responsible for setting fair and equitable rules for selecting and nominating suitable candidates to the OCI for membership of the Irish Olympic Sailing Team.
+The High Performance Committee also helps advise on the strategic direction of the Irish Sailing's Performance Pathway.

 Members